stan-dev/posteriordb/doc/CONTRIBUTING.md

 Contributing
 ============

 We are happy for you to contribute with code or new posteriors to the database.
-Just create a Pull Request with you new content to the posteriordb, the tests on the new content will be checked.
+Just create a Pull Request with your new content to the posteriordb; the content will be checked using Travis CI.

-Don't hesitate to do a Pull Request (PR) with a new model, data, or posterior to the repository.
+Don't hesitate to make a Pull Request (PR) with a new model, data, or posterior to the repository.
 We use the PR for discussion on new material!

 Pull request workflow
 -------------